ietf-wg-asdf/SDF/sdf.md

 An existing definition may be used as a template for a new definition, that is, a new definition is created in the target namespace which uses the defined qualities of some existing definition.
 This pattern will use the keyword "sdfRef" as a quality of a new definition with a value consisting of a reference to the existing definition that is to be used as a template.

-In the same definition that uses "sdfRef", new qualities may be added and existing qualities from the referenced definition may be overridden.
-(Note that JSON maps (objects) do not have a defined order, so the processor may see these overrides before seeing the `sdfRef`.)
+In the definition that uses "sdfRef", new qualities may be added and existing qualities from the referenced definition may be overridden.
+(Note that JSON maps (objects) do not have a defined order, so the SDF processor may see these overrides before seeing the `sdfRef`.)

 As a convention, overrides are intended to be used only for further restricting